resim-ai/api-client/README.md

 Other shells are supported, just replace `bash` above with e.g. [`zsh`, `fish`, `powershell`].

+### GovCloud

+If you use our GovCloud environment, you can configure the CLI to work with it by running `resim govcloud enable` (which will store the setting in the configuration file at `~/.resim/resim.yaml`) or by setting `RESIM_GOVCLOUD=true` in your environment.

 ## Contributing

 We track issues and feature requests using [Github Issues](https://github.com/resim-ai/api-client/issues).
 Feel free to grab an issue and submit a pull request!